ducthann/holistic-specifications/README.md

 # Foundations for reasoning about Holistic Specifications

-This repository currently includes the theory of holistic specifications in Isabelle/HOL.
+This repository contains the theory of holistic specifications in Isabelle/HOL, which was developed as part of my [Master's thesis](https://ducthan.net/assets/pub/MPhilThesis.pdf) in 2020 at the University of Melbourne.

 * Specifications of sufficient conditions may be enough for reasoning about complete and unchanging programs of a closed system.
 However, in an open world, there is not a luxury of trusting external components of possibly unknown provenance, buggy, or potentially malicious.
 It is critical to ensure that our components are robust when they collaborate with a wide range of external components.
 Holistic specifications which are concerned with sufficient, as well as with necessary conditions could make programs more robust in an open-world setting.